whyvez/auth0-angular/README.md

 This method does the signin for you.
 If you're using `auth0-widget`, it'll display Auth0's widget, otherwise it'll just do the login with the Identity provider that you ask for.

 The most important option is the **`popup` option.
-If set to `true`**, popup mode will be used and as the Angular page will not reload, **you can use callbacks to handle the sigin success and failure**. **We don't use promises since once the widget is openned, the user can enter the password wrong several times and then enter it ok.
-We cannot fullfill a promise (with success or failure) more than once unfortunately**.
+If set to `true`**, popup mode will be used and as the Angular page will not reload, **you can use callbacks to handle the sigin success and failure**. **We don't use promises since once the widget is opened, the user can enter the password incorrectly several times and then enter it ok.
+We cannot fulfill a promise (with success or failure) more than once unfortunately**.

 ````js
 auth.signin({popup: true}, function(